 Inspiring individuals and uniting communities through the arts

 MISTY COPELAND: Ballerina, Author, and Philanthropist and Open World Dance Foundation are thrilled to present Cinderella, a collaborative ballet performance that not only promises an evening of enchantment and romance, but also emphasizes the importance of children and community involvement.
-In a unique performance bringing together world-renowned American Ballet Theatre stars and talented youth all over the country, Cinderella promises to be an unforgettable experience that unites the community and provides a unique platform for children to showcase their budding artistic prowess.
+In a unique performance bringing together American Ballet Theatre stars Isabella Boylston and James Whiteside and talented youth from all over, Cinderella promises to be an unforgettable experience that unites the community and provides a unique platform for children to showcase their budding artistic prowess.
 By empowering the next generation of young artists, this production stands as a testament to the transformative power of the arts and the enduring impact it can have on individuals and communities alike.

 In 2016, OWDF’s premiere of Cinderella gave 123 children–many with no previous dance experience–the chance to perform alongside American Ballet Theatre stars Misty Copeland and Calvin Royal III.
 Although many productions are often reserved for those with certain financial, educational, and racial backgrounds, this Cinderella production broke boundaries in the industry by opening the world of the performing arts to all.
 Not only were children able to enjoy performing in a professional production alongside world-renowned stars, but they were immersed in a comprehensive educational experience.
 The Foundation treated all participants to over three months’ worth of ballet classes, rehearsals, and lectures on the history of ballet and art.

 OWDF continued this tradition the following year in Fort Lauderdale and is now collaborating with Brass City Ballet and local arts organizations to bring this mission to life, with hopes of bringing the joy of dance to even more young dreamers and audience members!